Palasinaz Lakes: The Parcour di bério

-The refuge has 19 rooms, furnished in a rustic mountain style, and a restaurant that serves traditional dishes of the Aosta Valley.
-During the winter the refuge can only be reached with snowshoes and mountaineering skis.

-The refuge is the starting point for several peaks in the area:

 Hiking routes

 The Palasinaz lakes represent one of the most important elements of glacial origin in the Monte Rosa group.
 There are several paths that encompass the Palasinaz Lakes area, including:

 Path: Palasinaz hill (Route 14)

-This path (designated path number 14) starts from Champoluc.
+This path (Path number 14) starts in Champoluc.
 It is recommended to experienced mountain walkers as it is long and demanding, with a height gain of almost 500 m.
-This path ascends via Mascognaz on the Palasinaz hill in about three and a half hours.
+This path ascends through Mascognaz on the Palasinaz Hill in about three and a half hours.
 From the top of the Palasinaz Hill, the descent to the lakes is less physically demanding: the path becomes grassy and downhill on the stretch towards Lac du Couloir - the first lake on the route - located just below the hill.

 Path: Estoul - Laghi Palasinaz (Route 11b)

-In order to reach the summit in the shortest possible time, the Rifugio Arp, Litteran Lake and the crossing of the Colle Bringuez are excluded from this route.
+In order to reach the summit in the shortest possible time, the Refuge Arp, Litteran Lake and the crossing of the Bringuez Pass are excluded from this route.
 It incorporates some flat paths, normally used by beginners and families with children.
 This ascent can also be utilized as the approach to excursions requiring more experience.
 One of these is itinerary 42, which leads to Corno Bussola (3,023 m), a mountain in the Pennine Alps.

-This path is known as the "Itineraire des fromages", and is linked to several mountain pastures.
-The start is in the car park at the beginning of the dirt road before the ascent to the refuge.
+This path is known as the Itineraire des fromages (French for "Path of cheeses") and is linked to several mountain pastures.
+It starts in the car park at the beginning of the road before the ascent to the refuge.
 Continuing the climb and following the yellow signs indicating routes 5 and 6, the trail goes up one of the local ski slopes.
 After passing the chair lifts from Estoul and rejoining the gravel road, crossing the Chavanne Alp allows the entrance to the Palasinaz Valley.